nickbauman/langcompare/README.md

 SyntaxError: (irb):4: syntax error, unexpected tPIPE
 ```

-*Procs* are first class anonymous functions.
-In fact blocks are just syntactic sugar to make Procs look more
+*Procs* are first-class anonymous functions.
+(In fact blocks are just syntactic sugar around Procs) So you could do this, for example:
-"Rubyish".
-So behind every block you'll find a Proc.
-It's not quite as flexible but uses a more concise syntax.
-So
-you could do this, for example:

 ```ruby
 f = Proc.new do |i| puts i end